florianschanda/miss_hit/doc/style_checker.md

 You can also specify the special `exclude_dir` property in configuration files.
 This property must name a directory *directly inside* (i.e. you can't specify `foo/bar`) the same directory the configuration file resides in.
+This permanently excludes the entire subtree from analysis, i.e. it cannot be overwritten with `enable: 1`.
 This is especially useful when including an external repository, over which we have limited control.

 Below is given a more realistic root configuration:
 ```